 Yankee Classic from August 1983 by Ron Winslow

-Over the past ten years Steve Kress has worked to establish a breeding colony of puffins on East Egg Rock.
+Steve Kress worked diligently to establish a breeding colony of puffins at East Egg Rock.
 First the U.S. Fish and Wildlife Service removed the seagull population, then Kress and helpers imported puffin chicks from Newfoundland.
 The first real sign of success was when workers observed adult puffins returning to the island carrying fish to feed chicks.

 It was 5:55, just before sunrise, when I ducked into an upside-down plywood box that served as a bird blind on an island outpost at the mouth of Muscongus Bay.
 I perched on an inverted garbage can and peered through the small windows that were protected with strips of burlap.
 I had binoculars and a camera.
 I scanned the nearby boulders, hoping to see a puffin.
 By 6:30 I was restless and impatient.
 Then I caught myself.
 Steve Kress has spent the better part of the last ten summers trying to recognize Maine’s East Egg Rock Island with puffins, the species that dominated it a century ago.
 The project is a monument to patience, and I had come here to spend the day expecting to see a puffin on demand.